-To avoid making the same mistakes I did, here’s what you should do to set up your freelance business while you’re still employed:
+To save yourself time and energy, follow these steps to set up your freelance business while you’re still employed:

 Set up your business systems: